 These small events may not illicit strong emotions, but it creates different levels of emotion for your characters.
 It’s easy to show a baseline, content character, and it is nearly as easy to show a character reach a deep level of any particular emotion.
 It is just as important, though, to show varying levels of these emotions, so the character is real to the reader.

 Life isn’t convenient, don’t make the bad stuff convenient

 For example, someone getting in a wreck before their last final of the semester.
 There has been so much build up, so much riding on this, and the person is either super confident or super terrified, but all that changes in an instant when they get into a fender bender on the road.
 Now they are worried about paying to have their car fixed.
 They have to make up the final, and they need to worry about their insurance going up.

 Suddenly, the anxiety from before seems much more insignificant than it did when it was the person’s only focus.
 That’s how life works.
 I feel the bad stuff almost always happens when we are already dealing with a lot.
 It is shocking in real life, and it will be just as shocking on the page, but, again, you don’t have to always focus on the negative.
 Maybe something wonderful happens during a tragedy.
-Surprise us!
+Surprise us and your characters!

 Based on what I’ve read so far in this book, these are some of the key elements that make this character real to me.
 What do you think?
 Let me know, and comment below!

 Follow Me On